pseudo6626/CRoW/README.md

 **Dependencies**:  This is a python program and utilizes the following libraries: requests, heapq, json, os, platform, sys, threading, time, csv, tkinter, matplotlib.pyplot, mpl_toolkits.mplot3d, and webbrowser

-**Methodology**:   The program uses two separate API endpoint queries from (Ardent Laboratory's API)[https://github.com/iaincollins/ardent-api?tab=readme-ov-file].
+**Methodology**:   The program uses two separate API endpoint queries from Ardent Laboratory's API: https://github.com/iaincollins/ardent-api?tab=readme-ov-file.
 The first finds the 20 closest stations that offer refuel as a service within 500ly.
 These are the default target systems that CRoW will try to route towards.

 The second API endpoint finds all systems within 15 ly of a given system.
 This is a rounded distance so the xyz coordinates are checked for any system with 15ly given as a distance.